Types of Policies

 (Medical Examination / Fully Underwritten)

-Best for estate planning, legacy creation, & long-term wealth transfer.
+May be appropriate for individuals seeking estate planning, legacy creation, long-term wealth transfer.
 These policies offer guaranteed lifelong coverage and cash value growth.

 Pros: